-As the VP of Data & Analytics Andela, I spend a lot of time working closely with our data team to build interpretable predictive models that capture customer behavior.
+As the VP of Data and Analytics Andela, I spend a lot of time working closely with our data team to build interpretable predictive models that capture customer behavior.
 These models inform key decisions around how to better optimize customer interactions that ultimately drive the business forward.

 You probably already know that building a successful predictive model is a multi-pronged process that requires tapping into historical data as an organization, leveraging the expertise of individual contributors and external data sources, processing day-to-day requests from executive leadership teams, and conducting original research.
 Perhaps the most exciting part about this process is the original research, because of the fountain of untapped insight it can provide.